-What exactly is mitral valve prolapse?
 The mitral valve is one of four valves in your heart.
 It’s located between the left atrium and the left ventricle—and is called the mitral valve because it’s the same shape as a bishop’s miter, or headpiece.

 The mitral valve’s job is to regulate blood flow.
 Specifically, the mitral valve has two flaps that are supposed to open freely and far enough to allow blood to enter the left ventricle.
 Then, it’s supposed to shut tightly enough to prevent blood from backwashing into the left atrium above.

 If the mitral valve prolapses, or flops back into the left atrium, an unusual sound (cardiac click or murmur) is created by the blood leaking or "sloshing" in reverse mode.
 Usually, a thickening of one or two of the valve's leaflets causes this prolapse.